mia-platform/documentation/docs/runtime_suite/crud-service/configuration.md

 ### ConfigMap

-The Crud Service default configmap is mounted in `/home/node/app/collections`.
+The CRUD Service default configmap is mounted in `/home/node/app/collections`.
 You can freely choose its name during the service creation.

 Furthermore, the ConfigMap is not editable, as it is fundamental for the MongoDB CRUD section to work: it is not possible to add files, edit the mountPath or delete it.